 An internship is a form of study combining field work with academic activities.
 It allows a student to augment classroom learning by working in a business organization.

 By completing suitable academic work under the direction of the intern coordinator and a professional sponsor, students may earn three hours of academic credit by enrolling in JOUR 597.
-In order to be approved to enroll in this class you must complete and submit a contract, along with your resume, job offer, and job description, to the career services manager.
+In order to be approved to enroll in this class you must complete and submit a contract, along with your resume, proof of job offer, and job description, to the career services manager.

 Prerequisites for a For-Credit Internship

 Ideally, a student applying for an internship for academic credit (JOUR 597) will be a junior or senior who has completed the following courses, depending upon their major.
-A recommendation from a SJMC faculty member based on previous work experience in the major area could potentially waive a prerequisite requirement of a student for an internship on an individual petition basis.

 Must have completed two of the following three classes: JOUR 220 (Account Planning: Mining Insights), JOUR 416 (Creative Strategy) and JOUR 421 (Media Planning).